Habitat Restoration Project: Objective Fundraising Goal: $40,000

 Bird Endowment and partner Asociación Armonía are taking action to restore the savanna/forest ecosystem in the recently enlarged Laney Rickman Blue-throated Macaw Reserve in the Beni Savanna in Bolivia.
 Now that Armonía owns this important piece of land, steps can be made to restore the habitat and bring it back to its natural state for the IUCN Critically Endangered Blue-throated Macaw and other species to thrive.

 The Laney Rickman Reserve protects the most significant breeding grounds for the Blue-throated Macaw.
-The survival success of the Blue-throated Macaw in the wild is highly dependent on the availability of large trees.
+The survival success of the Blue-throated Macaw in the wild depends on the availability of large trees.
 Traditionally, these rare birds prefer to make their nests in empty cavities of large mature trees.
 However, over 150 years of land use in the Beni Savanna, this bird’s native range, has cleared almost all these older-growth trees, reducing the availability of suitable nest areas for the Blue-throated Macaw.

-In this video, Bennett Hennessey with Armonía shows motacú palm tree regeneration at the Barba Azul Nature Reserve, Beni, Bolivia.
 "Cattle ranching in the Beni Savannas has destroyed many motacú palm islands, where all the trees are 60-70 years old, with almost no regeneration.
 If this continues, in 100 years the Beni savanna will have only 10% of its motacú palm trees."
 Part of the Habitat Restoration Project on the Laney Rickman Reserve includes restoring motacú palm trees the fruit of which is the primary food source for the Blue-throated Macaw.

 Habitat Restoration: Overview and Timeline